For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 Ischemic heart disease (IHD) is also called coronary heart disease (CHD) or coronary artery disease (CAD).
 The term ischemic refers to a decreased supply of oxygenated blood to the heart muscle.
 IHD is caused by stenosis, or narrowing, in one or more of the major coronary arteries that supply blood to the heart, most commonly by atherosclerotic plaques.
 Atherosclerotic plaques may impede coronary blood flow to the extent that cardiac tissue distal to the coronary artery narrowing is deprived of sufficient oxygen to meet oxygen demand.
 IHD results from an imbalance between myocardial oxygen supply and oxygen demand (Figure 7–1).
 Common clinical manifestations of IHD include chronic stable angina and the ACS of unstable angina (UA), non–ST-segment elevation myocardial infarction (NSTEMI), and ST-segment elevation myocardial infarction (STEMI).

 This illustration depicts the balance between myocardial oxygen supply and demand and various factors that affect each.
 It should be noted that diastolic filling time is not an independent predictor of myocardial oxygen supply per se, but rather a determinant of coronary blood flow.
 On the left is myocardial oxygen supply and demand under normal circumstances.
 On the right is the mismatch between oxygen supply and demand in patients with IHD.
 In patients without IHD, coronary blood flow increases in response to increases in myocardial oxygen demand.
-However, in patients with IHD, coronary blood flow cannot sufficiently ...
+However, in patients with IHD, coronary blood flow cannot sufficiently increase (and may decrease) in response to ...